 4. ***NEW*** Transdisciplinary Practice in Social Justice (30 credit hours)

-Credit hours can be earned through skill-focussed workshops and experiential learning.
+VITAE/FGS credit hours can be earned through skill-focused workshops and experiential learning.
 There are a few routes or options for earning credit hours:

-- 8 credit hours can be earned if you were a presenter (oral or paper) at the Faculty of Graduate Studies conference: Mapping the New Knowledges, OR a participant in Brock’s 3MT Thesis challenge.
-OR SSHRC Storytellers Challenge
+2. 8 credit hours can be earned by presentating (oral or paper) at the Faculty of Graduate Studies conference: Mapping the New Knowledges, OR a participant in Brock’s 3MT Thesis challenge OR SSHRC Storytellers Challenge.

-- 8 credit hours can be earned if you attended the SHIFT Professional Development Conference co-hosted by the Faculty of Graduate Studies and Career Services.
+3. 8 credit hours can be earned through your participation at the SHIFT Professional Development Conference co-hosted by the Faculty of Graduate Studies and Career Services.

 ** Individuals who have exceeded the 30 credit hour criteria can earn additional certification, however, credit hours cannot be duplicated toward more than one certificate.